Grilled Halloumi Antipasta Skewers

 Halloumi is a semi-hard, unripened cheese that’s traditionally made from a mixture of goat’s and sheep’s milk.
-It’s high melting point makes it a great candidate for frying or grilling.
-I love it as an app, in sandwiches, and as a part of a delicious dinner salad.
+Sometimes, it can also be made from Cow’s milk.
+The high melting point of halloumi cheese makes it a great candidate for grilling, frying or air frying.
+I love halloumi as an appetizer, in sandwiches, and as a part of a delicious dinner salad.

 Making the grilled halloumi cheese skewers